1 United States

 15 China

 The name "China" is believed to be derived from the Qin Dynasty, pronounced as "Chin," which unified the Warring States of China in 221 BCE.
 In Mandarin, the country is known as "Zhōngguó," which translates to "Middle Kingdom" or "Central State."
-Ok, I see why people might not like this name, but nothing's wrong with this.
+I see why people might not like this name, but nothing's wrong with it.
 And what's wrong with Mexico?

 Why doesn't China have bulls?
 Because they don't want a bull in a china shop.